-- 1. Coniferous Standing Sales Price Index is constructed using a Fisher Index with five-yearly chainlinking. - 2.
+- 1. Coniferous Standing Sales Price Index is constructed using a Fisher Index with five-yearly chain-linking. - 2.
 Excludes sales by Natural Resources Wales from April 2017 to March 2021. - 3.
 Standing sales prices in Scotland exclude any premature felling and/or components directly linked to retained product agreements on long-term contracts.

-The average price for coniferous standing sales was £33.77 per cubic metre overbark standing in nominal terms in the year to September 2024 (Table 2), an increase from £30.33 in the year to September 2023.
+The average price for coniferous standing sales was £31.16 per cubic metre overbark standing in nominal terms in the year to March 2025 (Table 2), an increase from £30.22 in the year to March 2024.
+The table provides the estimates for the year to the date, rather than the six-month period between two rows.

-Table 2: Average prices and Coniferous Standing Sales Price Index1, Great Britain, 2020 to 2024
+Table 2: Average prices and Coniferous Standing Sales Price Index1, Great Britain, 2021 to 2025